hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 IQAASL is a project sponsored by the Swiss Federal Office for the Environment to quantify shoreline trash along swiss lakes and rivers.
 Multiple small scale **litter surveys** are completed at different locations within a designated survey area.
 For the year 2020/2021 the survey areas were defined by the municipalities that border the Aare, Rhône, Ticino and Linth/Limmat rivers and any lakes or rivers that contribute.

 :::{note}

-!!
-THIS  REPORT IS IN DRAFT !!
+This is version 0.01 _The review draft_

-We will let you know when we version this... adding the
+We are adding the following durring this review:

-* mountain survey results
 * lake and city results
 * code groups
 * images

-and polishing the executive summary
+and always polishing executive summary

 contact roger@hammerdirt.ch
 :::